-Election 2025 - Bloomington and Normal candidates and issues
+Election 2026 - Bloomington and Normal have light ballots this year

 As a reminder, McLean County has two election authorities.
 Bloomington voters are handled by the Bloomington Election Commission.
 Voters in Normal and rural McLean County are served by the McLean County clerk.